rwpeterson/tagger/tagtools/doc/tags_format.md

 it easier for someone with no knowledge of the format to hand-write a parser if need be.
 Because a `u8` channel might be somewhat limiting, in this schema I use a `u64` instead.
 As we will see, this has no overhead due to alignment, and future-proofs the format.
+Below, I still refer to it as a `u8` since this more closely matches the vendor's `unsigned char` type, and in practice deserialized channels are cast to `u8` anyway.

 You can generate code to work with the format with any supported language: all you need is the `tags.capnp` file.
 We use the default unpacked